 Thinly Sliced Almonds add flavor

 Zucchini Noodles Sauté only takes one pan.
 Yes!
-If I can just use one pan I will.
+If I can just use one pan, I will.
 The first thing you’ll do is add olive oil to coat the pan.
 No!
 You don’t have to measure.
 This recipe is so forgiving.
 It relies on directions versus amounts.

 Once the oil heats, that’s hot but not smoking, you add the almonds to the pan.
-The aroma will be wonderful!
+The aroma will be incredible!
 Keep stirring them until they are golden-brown.
 It will only take 1 or 2 minutes.

 You don’t want to rush this step.
 The almonds will give the dish it’s amazing flavor.
-You do have to keep an eye on the nuts so they don’t burn.
+You do have to keep an eye on the nuts, so they don’t burn.